Soft-Sprint-Studios/Matrix_Engine/docs/pmf_scripts.md

 			  $cubemaps, $phong_exp, $spec, $cubemapstrength.
  - luminance : This is used for textures that have a self-illumination component to them.
+ - ao : This is used for Ambient Occlusion textures, same as PBR

 # Flags and values:
  - $cubemaps : Marks that the texture will use cubemap reflections.